ale-fante/portfolio/README.md

 - Reviewed localized content and translated strings to fit the necessary contexts.
 - Successfully managed the translation and linguistic QA of multiple platforms, mobile games, and printed content.
 (Disney Universe, Brave, Epic Mickey, Where’s my water, Cars, among others).
 - Responsible for writing test plans, tracking errors, and verifying all reported bugs were corrected.
-- Managed vendor relations and led team meetings.
+- Led vendor and team meetings.

 **Neopets**